icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 very useful for optimising functional languages which use it.

-For example, if we examine our reference graph and see that the potential references will always be 0 or no usages will be used in the future, we won't even need to check the reference count at all and can either drop or recycle the memory location immediately.
+For example, if we examine our reference graph and see that the potential references will always be zero or no usages will be used in the future, we won't even need to check the reference count at all and can either drop or recycle a memory location immediately.

-If we further extended our Stitching Graph to maintain "exact" and "possible" edges (this would mean a small adjustment to the graph and its merge algorithm), and we saw that we would always have exactly the same number of exact edges after a scoped operation or function call, then again we could remove reference counting operations, as they must cancel out perfectly.
+We could further extend our Graph algorithm to include the possible range of counts between references – which would mostly entail changes to the merging and stitching algorithms.
+With this information, if we observed an object used inside a scoped operation which always had the exact same positive number of edges to it at entry and exit, it would seem we could again eliminate all reference counting operations on it – they must cancel out.

 In our case, we have a whole-program compiler and optimiser, so we can get a _very_ good view of the reference graph; if we however were working with smaller functions, we would need to keep track of what we don't know.
-Arguments passed to functions for example, would have "possible" edges from the outside of the function, meaning we can't omit operations as easily.
+Arguments passed to functions for example, would have any number of possible edges from the outside of the function, meaning we can't omit operations as easily.
 But as we inlined functions, new opportunities might arise.

 For example, consider the function `map h . filter g . map f`: if this were to be aggressively inlined, then we would _know_, that the `cons` cells output from `map f` part would have no